git/git/.github/CONTRIBUTING.md

 reviews, and bug reports.

-Nevertheless, you can use [GitGitGadget](https://gitgitgadget.github.io/) to conveniently send your Pull Requests commits to our mailing list.
+Nevertheless, you can use [GitGitGadget](https://gitgitgadget.github.io/) to conveniently send your Pull Requests cummits to our mailing list.

 Please read ["A note from the maintainer"](https://git.kernel.org/pub/scm/git/git.git/plain/MaintNotes?h=todo) to learn how the Git project is managed, and how you can work with it.